 Additionally, it will provide the UAT status of a particular test case.
 Your team will quickly analyze changing requirements and make smart product development decisions using this wealth of data.

-Additionally, if you are audited, having an RTM allows you to more easily confirm rules compliance, which will save you from paying additional fees or delaying your audit.
+Additionally, if you are audited, having an RTM allows you to confirm rules compliance more easily, saving you from paying additional fees or delaying your audit.

 You can use it for tracking requirements from compliance regulations by using a compliance matrix.
-This will help you determine what needs to be tested and developed before completing the work.
+This will help you determine what needs testing and development before completing the work.

 In summary, a requirements traceability matrix facilitates project management and goal attainment.